PierreMoureaux/Securities-finance-derivatives---Wilmott-s-program-of-study/README.md

    - VI-TRS on Bonds and interest rate dependencies
    - VII-Two-factor explicit, with both stochastic asset and interest rate
    - VIII-Two-factor implicit, with both stochastic asset and interest rate
+   - IX-Bonus : TRS on equity with jump process

 III – Disclaimers
 -	For each stream, a summary documentation will be attached (merely mathematical oriented)